 Students are admitted to the school of their major interest, and must take at least one course in their field.
 Participants are encouraged to take a range of courses.
 Each student will be assigned an academic advisor to assist in planning a program of study and answering any academic questions that arise.
 For students interested in going to UEA for the autumn semester, they will only be able to take courses with no examination (examinations are held at the end of the spring semester).
 Students can see if an autumn class (called module in the UK) will be have exams or not on the list of classes available to exchange students.

 Credits: As of August 2014, 20, 15, 10 credits at UEA equals 5, 4, 3 credits at Binghamton respectively.

 Art, Media and American Studies (includes Art History, American Literature, and Film/Television Studies)

 Literature, Drama and Creative Writing

-Political, Social, and International Studies and Philosophy (PPL)
+Political, Social, and International Studies (PPL)

 To look at the different available classes available for exchange students, including course descriptions, check out the UEA's site: Module Catalogue

 Participants live alongside British and other international students in residence halls.
 Rooms are single bed-studies, and students share bathrooms with one other student, and all halls have self-catering kitchen facilities and common living areas.
 They can also live in residence hall suites or student flats at an additional charge.